fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - James Hamblin, [Lectins Could Become the Next Gluten](https://www.theatlantic.com/health/archive/2017/04/the-next-gluten/523686/), (_The Atlantic_ April 24, 2017).

 {% include alert.html class='danger' title='Reading reflection' text="
-These writers are not diet or nutrition experts, so their \"expertise\" derives entirely from the success of their arguments and rhetoric.
+These writers are neither diet nor nutrition experts, so their \"expertise\" derives entirely from the success of their arguments and rhetoric.
 How are they or are they not convincing to you?
-Could they, or should they, use more history of diet, health, and expertise to be more effective?
+Could they, or should they, use more history of diet and health to be more effective?
 "%}

 ### Wed 11/11